The Automated Shipping Transformation

 Cost Savings

 Finally, by handling these tasks, Clothing 3PLs help you save money and time.
-Further, this allows you to focus on creating more fabulous fashion.
+This allows you to focus on creating more fabulous fashion.

 An image of a 3PL warehouse is shown, along with a sign out front signifying that they specialize in clothing fulfillment.